newlandsvalley/purescript-school-of-music/README.md

 Current State of Progress
 -------------------------

-The editor is built using polyphonic soundfonts which must be pre-loaded for selected instruments before anything plays.
+The editor is built using polyphonic soundfonts.
+An initial set is pre-loaded but you have the choice of replacing them at any time.
+If you do so, you must alter the instrument names accordingly in the tune text.
 The PSoM score is translated to a Melody (as accepted by the [MIDI player](https://github.com/newlandsvalley/purescript-midi-player)) which is an interruptible series of MIDI phrases.
 Interruption is only enacted at a phrase boundary, and so it will take a noticeable time for the current phrase to end before taking effect.

 As far as I am aware, all features of the Music ADT which are fully supported by HSoM have been carried across to the DSL.